kathrinlin/customizing-aspnetcore-book/manuscript/02-configuration.md

 ## Conclusion

-In most cases it is not necessary to add a different configuration provider or to create your own configuration provider, but it is good to know how to change it in case you need it.
+In most cases it's not needed to add a different configuration provider or to create your own configuration provider, but it's good to know how to change it in case you need it.
 Also using typed configuration is a nice way to read the settings.
 In classic ASP.NET we used a manually created façade to read the application settings in a typed way.
 Now this is automatically done by just providing a class.
 This class get's automatically filled and provided via **dependency injection**.

 To learn more about **Dependency Injection** in ASP.NET Core 3.0 have a look into the next chapter.